 “We already paid this tax,” I said.
 “Twice!”

 “Not here. $6 airport tax due,” he said.

 We argued this way for a few more minutes until I realized this wasn’t a battle we were going to win.
 There was nothing left to do but raid the emergency reserve.
-My fiancé reached into a hidden pocket and pulled out our secret stash.
+My soon-to-be husband reached into a hidden pocket and pulled out our secret stash.

 “Can you take a hundred dollar bill?” he asked.

 “Si,” the clerk nodded with a big smile.
 “No change.”